Deynski/Beer-Pong-Exam/README.md

 ## Controls

-Drag your mouse from Left to right to launch the ball.
+Click and Drag your mouse from Left to right to launch the ball.

 ## Objectives